 One of the biggest missed opportunities for a lot of people who attend summits is the chance to network with other writers.

 Many aspiring authors feel isolated and yearn for a community of people who share similar goals.
 Summits are an excellent place to make those connections.
 Most live summit presentations include a chatroom filled with people who share common interests, and many summits also include a Facebook group.
-Take advantage of these chatrooms and groups to begin developing relationships with other writers as well as reach out to influencers.
+Take advantage of these chatrooms and groups to begin developing relationships with other writers as well as reaching out to influencers.

---

-As live streaming technology continues to get better and better, there's only going to be more summits for you to take part in.
+As live streaming technology continues to get better, there is only going to be an increase of summits in which you can take part.
 Make sure you use these tips to ensure you get the most out of them.

 5 Reasons You Failed to Win National Novel Writing Month